nyno-kb/python-101/_episodes/05-lists.md

 *   `append` is a *method* of lists.
     *   Like a function, but tied to a particular object.
 *   Use `object_name.method_name` to call methods.
-    *   Deliberately resembles the way we refer to things in a library.
 *   We will meet other methods of lists as we go along.
     *   Use `help(list)` for a preview.